LukeFZ/DungeonsModMerger/README.md

    - How to create .levelmod files?
     .levelmod files are renamed .zip archives, that contain a "Dungeons" folder with the assets for the given level
     (like a normal .pak mod), but also a "Game.json" with the custom strings you want to use for your level.
     They should follow this naming scheme: "*modName\*.levelmod".
+    **Note: An example .levelmod file is provided [here](https://cdn.discordapp.com/attachments/768927253722955819/808340880154034176/ExampleMod.levelmod).
+(Level created by Azuran_SHadow)**

    - I want to create my own custom levels:
      If you want to make your own custom levels for Minecraft: Dungeons you need to follow a few basic guidelines: